 However, I personally like my yogurt fairly thick and creamy, so I did one more step and strained some of the whey off.
 This is totally optional, a matter of personal taste.

 Put a sieve or colander in a bowl or over a pan and line with a couple layers of muslin, or several layers of cheesecloth.
 Pour your fresh yogurt in, and leave there for 1-3 hours, or until it’s the consistency you want.

-The clear whey that comes through the muslin is great for baking really light scones (like the Americans use buttermilk).
+The clear whey that comes through the muslin can be used for baking scones or cake.
 Strained yogurt is less likely to separate when used in cooking.
 Strain for 12 – 48 hours for Greek yogurt.
 (Obviously the total volume of yogurt is reduced proportionally.)

 Some useful resources if you want to know more